seventor/mailbox-image-analyzer/README.md

    - Returns image counts for all monitored folders
    - Used by webapp for displaying tab labels with counts

+6. **Move Images Function** (`move_images.py`):
+   - Provides API endpoint for moving images between folders
+   - Supports moving images from any folder to any other folder
+   - Handles bulk operations for multiple images
+   - Used by webapp for image organization

+7. **Create Median Image Function** (`create_median_image.py`):
+   - Runs daily at 00:15 CET via EventBridge
+   - Creates a median image from the latest 7 images in `ai-training-data/without-mail`
+   - Represents an average of how the mailbox looks without mail
+   - Saves the result as `median-image/median.jpg`
+   - Uses NumPy for image processing and statistical calculations
+   - Requires at least 3 images to create a meaningful median

 ### Lambda Layers

 - **Pillow Layer**: Contains Pillow library for image processing
 - **Common Utils Layer**: Contains shared utilities like `thumbnail_utils.py`
+- **NumPy Layer**: Contains NumPy library for numerical computations and median image creation
 - **Shared Dependencies**: Ensures consistent code across Lambda functions

 ### API Gateway